-During an oil spill incident, only one (1) member of the Oil Spill Response Team (OSRT) responding to the spill shall be provided with radio transceiver, satellite phone and/or cellular phone.
-He/She shall act as the official communications officer in the site of the oil spill.

-Radio transceiver, satellite phone, cellular phone and/or Internet are the primary means of communication within the Crisis Management Team (CMT) at the ICR.
+During an oil spill incident, the Oil Spill Response Team (OSRT) members responding to the spill shall be provided with radio transceivers, satellite phones or cellular phones and Internet as their primary means of communication with the Crisis Management Team (CMT) at the ICR.
 Other communication devices may also be considered as a means of relaying relevant information to the CMT.